 This study examines whether and how machine learning techniques can improve the prediction of litigation risk relative to the traditional logistic regression model.
 Existing litigation literature has no consensus on a predictive model.
 Additionally, the evaluation of litigation model performance is ad hoc.
 We use five popular machine learning techniques to predict litigation risk and benchmark their performance against the logistic regression model in Kim and Skinner (2012).
 Our results show that machine learning techniques can significantly improve the predictability of litigation risk.
 We identify two best-performing methods (random forest and convolutional neural networks) and rank the importance of predictors.
 Additionally, we show that models using economically-motivated ratio variables perform better than models using raw variables.
 Overall, our results suggest that the joint consideration of economically-meaningful predictors and machine learning techniques maximize the improvement of predictive litigation models.

 Modern cyberattacks such as advanced persistent threats have become sophisticated.
-Hackers can stay undetected for an extended time and defenders do not have sufficient countermeasures to prevent these advanced cyberattacks.
-Reflecting on this phenomenon, we propose a game-theoretic model in which a hacker launches stealthy cyberattacks for a long time and a defender’s actions are to monitor the activities and to disable a suspicious user.
-Focusing on cases in which the players sufficiently care about future payoffs, we find that if the defender does not immediately ban a suspicious user, damages caused by the hacker can be enormous.
-Therefore, the defender bans every suspicious user in equilibrium to avoid huge losses, resulting in the worst payoffs for both players.
-These results explain the emerging sophisticated cyberattacks with detrimental consequences.
-Our model also predicts that the hacker may opt to be non-strategic.
-This is because non-strategic cyberattacks are less threatening and the defender decides not to immediately block a suspicious user to reduce false detection, in which case both players become better off.
+Hackers can stay undetected for an extended time and defenders do not have sufficient countermeasures to prevent advanced cyberattacks.
+Reflecting on this phenomenon, we propose a game-theoretic model to analyze strategic decisions made by a hacker and a defender in equilibrium.
+In our game model, the hacker launches stealthy cyberattacks for a long time and the defender decides when to disable a suspicious user based on noisy observations of the user’s activities.
+Damages caused by the hacker can be enormous if the defender does not immediately ban a suspicious user under certain circumstances, which can explain the emerging sophisticated cyberattacks with detrimental consequences.
+Our model also predicts that the hacker may opt to be behavioral to avoid worst cases.
+This is because behavioral cyberattacks are less threatening and the defender decides not to immediately block a suspicious user to reduce cost of false detection.

 Research assistants: Yun-Sik Choi, Ying-Yu Chen, Mark Varga, Zeyuan Zhu, Niyati Parameswaran, Markus Iivonen